alchemy-fr/phraseanet-docker/README.md

 If you have to work on the project, you need to specify the workspace by setting `ALCHEMY_WORKSPACE_DIR` with the root of your workspace application.

+## Development mode

+You don't have to install any PHP version on your host, nor any vendor library yourself.
+As the code doesn't carry any copy of vendor library, you have to import these libraries with the following command :

+    docker-compose run phraseanet make

+Each time you add a new vendors, you will have to run this command.

+You aslo need to re-deploy the application (see the folowing)

 # Deploy the application

 At the root of the project directory, run the following :